Leica Camera Announces Call for Entries and Regional Expansion of its 4th Annual Leica Women Foto Project Award

 - Maggie Steber, Documentary Photographer & Guggenheim Grant Fellow

-The call for entries for the 2023 Leica Women Foto Project Award will begin September 14th at 9:00AM ET and will close on November 7th at 11:59 PM EST. Applications for the Leica Women Foto Project Award can be submitted through the online registration form found on www.leicawomenfotoproject.com with applicable terms and conditions.
-Leica Camera will announce the winners of the Leica Women Foto Project Award on March 8, 2023.
+The call for entries for the 2023 Leica Women Foto Project Award will begin September 14th at 9:00AM ET and will close on November 7th at 11:59 PM EST. Applications for the Leica Women Foto Project Award can be submitted through the online registration form found on www.leicawomenfotoproject.com with terms and conditions.
+Candidates must be legal residents of US, Canada (excluding Québec where, for certainty, the contest is prohibited), UK, or Mexico and 21 years or older at time and date of entry.
+Leica Camera will announce the winners of the Leica Women Foto Project Award on March 8, 2023 via Leica Camera USA's and Leica Camera UK's website, newsletter, and @leicacamerausa, and @leicauk on Facebook and Instagram.

+Please visit https://bit.ly/2023LeicaWomenFotoProject to learn more about the 2023 Leica Women Foto Project Award.

 Press Contact